software-development-guidelines/explicit-versioning/README.md

 Given a version number RELEASE.MAJOR.MINOR.PATCH, increment the:

 1. RELEASE version when you make incompatible API changes,
-1. MAJOR version when you add functionality in a backwards-incompatible,
+1. MAJOR version when you add functionality in a backwards-incompatible manner,
-1. MINOR version when you make backwards-compatible manner, and
+1. MINOR version when you add functionality in a backwards-compatible manner, and
-1. PATCH version when you fix bugs.
+1. PATCH version when you make backwards-compatible bug fixes.

 Additional labels for pre-release, release candidate and build metadata are available as extensions to the RELEASE.MAJOR.MINOR.PATCH format.